Review: Mesa TransAtlantic TA-15

 If the Vox impressions are the most convincing, the Tweed mode's Fender impressions are probably the least.
 But don't get me wrong: I wouldn't call the Tweed mode "bad" and many TA-15 players consider it their favorite.
 Even more than the other modes, Tweed depends heavily on how you dial in the gain, EQ, and power settings.
 You can get grinding, low-fi overdrive sounds similar to a cranked-up tweed Champ by using low bass and treble levels, higher gain levels, and the 5-watt setting.
 Tweed Deluxe: Switch to 15 watts, back off the gain slightly, and bring up the treble control to somewhere in the 10:30 to 12:00 range.
 Want a more blackface Fender sound?
 Switch to 25 watts, set the gain level to 10:00 or lower, and set bass and treble around 2:00 to scoop the midrange a bit.
 As you can tell, the Tweed mode covers a ton of ground and can definitely be dialed in for some great sounds.
 I just think those sounds are a bit more off-target from their Fender aspirations than the other modes.
 It will get you in the ballpark, or maybe the parking lot, but it doesn't quite get you to home plate in my opinion.

 Hi 2 is billed as a re-creation of the Boogie Mark Series lead sound.
-Frankly I don't know about that.
+Frankly, that seems like a stretch.
 To me, it sounds more like a mildly tweaked variation of the Hi 1 mode.
 The gain level is pretty much the same.
 It just has a little more low-end girth, which does work really well for fattening up single-string leads.
 And that's what I think Hi 2 is best for – lead playing.
 It's also good when you have a small speaker cabinet and just want a more beefy sound.
 Hi 2 works best with 25-watt mode - that pairing starts to sound like a much bigger amp than it is.

 - The TA-15 probably wasn't a very compelling amp to modern Mesa buyers, a significant portion of which love the brand for the high-gain sounds of the Rectifier and Mark series amps.
 The TransAtlantic line is vintage-inspired, which at the time was a more niche segment for Mesa.
 Mesa eventually created mini versions of both their Rectifier and Mark Series amps, which they continue to sell today.